antmicro/litex-conda-compilers/README.md

 ### Required environment variables

-The recipe might require exporting some additional environment variables.
+Some recipes require exporting additional environment variables.
 Such variables must be set before preparing the recipe, which is done with one of the commands from the next subsection.